What is the CPMM?

 - Information for Sessions

-CPMM meetings are held at the Presbyterian Church of Dover, 54 S. State Street, Dover, DE 19901.
+CPMM meetings are held virtually.
 Official correspondence with the CPMM, including submission of forms and paperwork, should be directed to the CPMM secretary.

 Direct questions, updates, concerns and other CPMM needs to the CPMM Chair or an inquirer/candidate’s individual liaison.